-A basic zoom in, zoom out, and then coupling it with panning and tracking can elevate your video.
+A basic zoom in on a clip or a zoom out in DaVinci Resolve 18/17, which when coupled with panning and tracking can elevate your video.

-How to Zoom In On a Clip or Image in DaVinci Resolve Quickly?
+How to Zoom In On a Clip in DaVinci Resolve?

-- Under the “Edit” page, select your required clip or image in the timeline.
+- Under the “Edit” page, select your required clip in the timeline.

 - Go to the “Inspector” tab in the upper right corner.

-- Increasing the value will zoom your video in.
+- Increase the value to zoom your video in.

 - Adjust the “X” or “Y” values against the “Position” to maintain the required framing.